In this guide, we look at what to expect from cataract surgery along with sharing the typical cost of private survery in the UK.

 A cataract can form slowly or quickly depending on whether a patient has any medical conditions impacting their vision and overall health.

 Cataracts can cause vision loss.
-The World Health Organization has reported that they're the world's leading cause of blindness if untreated.
+The World Health Organisation has reported that they're the world's leading cause of blindness if untreated.
 That's why it's essential to seek treatment and consider cataract surgery at an early stage.

 Your consultant ophthalmic surgeon will consider the impact of the cataract on your quality of life and not just your eye test results.
 If you're an NHS patient, you'll be offered cataract surgery if your vision loss severely affects your daily life.